oliverwilms/feeder/README.md

 ## Feeder
 This solution contains an InterSystems IRIS Interoerability Production for sending test messages.

+## Enhanced for Interoperability Contest
+Specify code to use to generate test files from Feeder Cache Server Page

+## Extra: File Adapters to allow multiple IRIS instances to process files in shared directories.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.